damayantiazure/devsecops/Labs/Module 1 - Creating a DevOps Pipeline Lab.md

 **Introduction**

 This lab uses a Docker-based ASP.NET Core web application - MyHealthClinic (MHC).
-The application will be deployed to a Kubernetes cluster on Azure Kubernetes Service (AKS) using Azure DevOps.
-A "mhc-aks.yaml" file with definitions to deploy on Kubernetes services
+The application will be deployed to a WebApp for Containers Service using Azure DevOps.
-such: Load Balancer in the front end and Redis Cache in the back end.

 The MHC application will be accessible in the mhc-front end pod along with the Load Balancer.
 We use this base environment to learn how to